 Students majoring in music, regardless of concentration, are required to participate in a large ensemble for six semesters.
 Ensemble directors will address sight-reading and good performance practices.
 All ensemble classes are available to nonmusic majors; however, students must audition for acceptance into an ensemble.
-One semester of Marching Band satisfies the one General Education Physical Activity requirement.
+One semester of Marching Band satisfies one credit of the General Education Physical Activity requirement.

-• Performing on their main instrument of study, wind instrumentalists and percussionists may choose between Marching Band, Wind Ensemble, Collegians Jazz Ensemble and Symphony Orchestra.
+- Performing on their main instrument of study, wind instrumentalists and percussionists may choose between Marching Band, Wind Ensemble, Collegians Jazz Ensemble and Symphony Orchestra. - Voice students must participate in one of the program's large choral groups.
+Voice students may participate in a small ensemble in which they gain

-- Voice students must participate in one of the program's large choral groups.
-Voice students may participate in a small ensemble in which they gain experience with various singing styles and techniques. - Piano students must enroll in an ensemble in which they perform mostly on the piano.
-Most piano majors select choir as their main ensemble.
-However ensembles may include Orchestra, Jazz Ensemble, etc. Piano majors may enroll in additional semesters of Piano Accompanying to satisfy this requirement. - String students must enroll in an ensemble in which they gain experience performing on a string instrument.
+- experience with various singing styles and techniques. - Piano students must enroll in an ensemble in which they perform mostly on the piano.
+Ensembles may include Choir, Orchestra, Jazz Ensemble, etc. Piano majors may enroll in additional semesters of Piano Accompanying to satisfy this requirement. - String students must enroll in an ensemble in which they gain experience performing on a string instrument.
 The symphony orchestra is the required ensemble.
 For an elective or small ensemble, string majors can include Jazz Ensemble, String chamber, etc. - Guitar majors may enroll in the Collegians Jazz Ensemble to complete the large ensemble requirement.